 Please allow at least 5 working days from date of request to date of delivery.
 If you are submitting a large request (50+ books), please give us 8-12 working days to fulfill the request.

 Book discussion kits are available for checkout to teachers on teacher unit cards.
 Please request kits at least one week in advance.
 If a kit is returned with a missing book(s), the cost of the book will be added to the teacher card.
 If the book is later found, please return it as soon as possible so that the charge can be removed from the card and the kit can go back into circulation.
 For more information contact us at firstname.lastname@example.org or call the Youth Department at (319) 859-3282.

 For teachers in the Cedar Falls Community Schools, kits may be sent and returned on the school van.
 For other Black Hawk County teachers, kits must be picked up and returned to the library.

 Our Traveling Tales program is essentially storytime in a box.
 Each box has a theme, such as Owls, and contains ten books and a few simple activities.
 A team of volunteers helps select which boxes go to the daycares and preschools signed up to participate.
-Please contact the youth department for more information.
+Please email either email@example.com or firstname.lastname@example.org for more information or call the youth department at 319-859-3282.